About this Site

 What led me to creating this site...

-The idea of building Warrior Habits came about a year after I realized that, with the right knowledge from books, courses and other people, I could solve some of the problems that I was facing...
+The idea for Warrior Habits was born about a year after I stumbled onto a realization: with the right knowledge, books, courses and mentors I could actually solve some of the problems I thought were just part of who I was.

 The Turning Point